redis-field-engineering/redis-connect-dist/Connectors/mssql/demo/README.md

 * Execute RedisCDC job and see all the options

-> Please see https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities if you run into permission issues.
+&#9888;&nbsp;Please see https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities if you run into permission issues.

 ```bash
 demo$ docker run \